-Library The children are introduced to the world of books by creating an atmosphere that enables them to experience the library as a warm, inviting, friendly place to visit virtually.
+Library The children are introduced to the world of books by creating an atmosphere that enables them to experience the library as a warm, inviting and friendly place.
 Students develop an appreciation of literature through storytelling.
 The children are taught how to care for books.
 Listening and discussion skills are developed.
 Basic library terms and concepts are introduced, reviewed and reinforced.